smapiot/piral/docs/tutorials/20-migrate-app.md

 }
 ```

-* Finally, we can test out the pilet - first by running `yarn start` and then by trying the unit tests.
+* Finally, we can test out the pilet - first by running `npm start` and then by trying the unit tests.
 Here, potentially some work on migrating away from the React scripts needs to be spent.

 For an example of this [see our sample on GitHub](https://github.com/piral-samples/pilet-cra-migration).